-Our Activation Services and Personal Cloud platforms provide highly scalable automated on-demand, end-to-end order processing, transaction management, service provisioning, device activation, intelligent connectivity and content transfer, synchronization and social media sharing through multiple channels including e-commerce, m-commerce, telesales, enterprise, indirect, and retail outlets.
-Our global platforms are designed to be flexible and scalable across a wide range of existing communication services and connected devices, while offering a best-in-class experience for our customers.
-The extensible nature of our platforms enables our customers to rapidly respond to the ever changing and competitive nature of the telecommunications marketplace.
+Our Activation Services, Synchronoss Personal CloudTM, Synchronoss WorkSpaceTM and Integrated LifeTM platforms provide highly scalable automated on-demand, end-to-end order processing, transaction management, service provisioning, device activation, intelligent connectivity and content transfer, synchronization and social media as well as enterprise-wide sharing/collaboration through multiple channels including e-commerce, m-commerce, telesales, enterprise, indirect, and retail outlets.
+Our global platforms are designed to be flexible and scalable across a wide range of existing communication services and connected devices, while offering a best-in-class experience for our customers and supporting traditional and non-traditional devices.
+The extensible nature of our platforms enables our customers to rapidly respond to the ever changing and competitive nature of the telecommunications and mobile marketplaces.

-Our Activation Services platform orchestrates the complex and different back-end systems of communication service providers to provide a best-in-class ordering system by orchestrating the workflow and consolidated automated customer care services.
-This allows CSPs using our platform to realize the full benefits of their offerings and analyze customer buying behavior.
-The platform also supports, among other automated transaction areas, credit card billing, inventory management, and trouble ticketing.
+Our Activation Services and Integrated LifeTM platforms orchestrate the complex and different back-end systems of communication service providers to provide a best-in-class ordering system by orchestrating the workflow and consolidated automated customer care services.
+This allows CSPs using our platforms to realize the full benefits of their offerings and analyze customer buying behavior.
+The platforms also support, among other automated transaction areas, credit card billing, inventory management, and trouble ticketing.
 In addition to this, the platform supports the physical transactions involved in customer activation and service such as managing access service requests, local service requests, local number portability, and directory listings.
+Our Integrated LifeTM platform also enables our customers to activate non-traditional devices, such as wearables and automobiles, where activations could take place in environments totally out of a mobile operator's control, such as at an OEM or in the hands of an end-consumer in a car, as an example.

-Our Personal Cloud platform extends features from our core platform into more transaction areas required to enable subscriber management for connected devices including directly on the device itself.
-In addition, our Personal Cloud platform is specifically designed to support connected devices, such as smartphones, mobile Internet devices (MIDS), laptops, tablets and wirelessly enabled consumer electronics such as cameras, tablets, e-readers, personal navigation devices, and global positioning system (GPS) enabled devices.
+Our Synchronoss Personal CloudTM and Synchronoss WorkSpaceTM platforms extend features from our core platform into more transaction areas required to enable subscriber management for connected devices including directly on the device itself.
+In addition, the Synchronoss Personal CloudTM platform is specifically designed to support connected devices, such as smartphones, mobile Internet devices (MIDs), laptops, tablets and wirelessly enabled consumer electronics such as wearables for health and wellness, cameras, tablets, e-readers, personal navigation devices, and global positioning system (GPS) enabled devices, as well as connected automobiles.

-Our Personal Cloud platform is designed to deliver an operator-branded experience for subscribers to backup, restore, synchronize and share their personal content across smartphones, tablets, computers and other connected devices from anywhere at any time.
-A key element of our Personal Cloud platform is that it extends a carrier's or OEM's visibility and reach into all aspects of a subscriber's use of a connected device.
+Our Synchronoss Personal CloudTM platform is designed to deliver an operator-branded experience for subscribers to backup, restore, synchronize and share their personal content across smartphones, tablets, computers and other connected devices from anywhere at any time.
+A key element of the Synchronoss Personal CloudTM platform is that it extends a carrier's or OEM's visibility and reach into all aspects of a subscriber's use of a connected device.
 It introduces the notion of Connect-Sync-Activate for all devices.
-Through our

-Activation Services platform, a device is activated through a variety of different channels; once activated, our solution enables the device to be connected to the best available network by enforcing policies that are managed from the Cloud by a carrier.
+Through our Activation Services platform, a device is activated via a variety of different channels; once activated, our solution enables the device to be connected to the best available network by enforcing policies that are managed from the Cloud by a carrier.
 Once connected, most users of mobile devices avail themselves of content synchronization from the Cloud using policies that are appropriate and applicable to each specific device.